Young M.A

-Early life
+Early life and education

-Katorah Marrero was born on April 3, 1992, in Brooklyn, New York.
+Katorah Marrero was born on 3 April 1992 in Brooklyn, New York.
 Her mother is Jamaican, and her father is Puerto Rican.
-Her father was incarcerated when she was 1 and was not released until she was 11, spending approximately 10 years behind bars.
-With the absence of her father, Young M.A grew close to her brother, Kenneth Ramos, and her mother.
-When Marrero was 7, her mother decided to relocate to Chesterfield, Virginia, as it provided better school facilities and her children would remain away from the violence of East New York.
+Her father was incarcerated when she was a year old and was not released until she was 11, spending approximately 10 years behind bars.
+With the absence of her father, Marrero grew close to her brother, Kenneth Ramos, and her mother.
+When Marrero was 7, her mother decided to relocate to Chesterfield, as it provided better school facilities and her children would remain away from the violence of East New York.
 In Virginia, she started to play tackle football.
-When she was 10, Young M.A started to write rhymes in her schoolbooks.
-Her mother encouraged her and purchased a karaoke machine, which M.A would set up as a makeshift studio in her closet.
+When she was 10, Marrero started to write rhymes in her schoolbooks.
+Her mother encouraged her and purchased a karaoke machine, which she would set up as a makeshift studio in her closet.
 In 2010, she graduated from Sheepshead Bay High School.

 Career

 Music

-Young M.A raps about many of the same topics as male rappers, such as violence, sexuality, wealth, and acquisitions.
+Young M.A raps about common topics such as violence, women, wealth, and acquisitions.
 She stated, "this industry is male-dominated, we can't pretend that it's not.
 So when you do make it as a female, you feel more honored, because the guys take over so much."
 When she was a child, Young M.A exhibited a passion for music.
 When she began seriously focusing on music as an adult, she self-funded a recording studio with local record producers while working at the Shake Shack and T.J.
 Maxx.

 In 2014, she gained notoriety when a Facebook post criticized her song "Brooklyn Chiraq", a freestyle to Nicki Minaj and G Herbo "ChiRaq"; the song then went viral.
 The post's author, pundit Boyce Watkins, said the song promoted "violent, negative, and genocidal energy", but the controversy expanded Young M.A's name recognition and brought new listeners to her work.
 In 2015, Young M.A released a new song, "Body Bag", which became a "YouTube hit", said Rolling Stone, along with the release of her mixtape called Sleep Walkin', which MTV described as a "thoughtful debut project".

 In 2016, Young M.A released her official debut single, "Ooouuu," which peaked at number 19 on the US Billboard Hot 100 chart.
-In September 2016, the song had nearly 7 million plays on Spotify and was widely remixed by other rappers and hip hop artists such as Remy Ma, French Montana, Nicki Minaj, Jadakiss, Uncle Murda, ASAP Ferg, Bryan Mathers and Tink, all of whom released their versions of the song.
+In September 2016, the song had nearly 7 million plays on Spotify and was widely remixed by other rappers and hip-hop artists such as Remy Ma, French Montana, Nicki Minaj, Jadakiss, Uncle Murda, ASAP Ferg, Bryan Mathers and Tink, all of whom released their versions of the song.
 Stereogum's Tom Breihan said "Ooouuu" was "a brash, intense, hard-as-fuck piece of rider music... the song feels like it marks the arrival of a major rap talent."
 The Fader said Young M.A has "[established] herself as a quintessential New York MC", and MTV's Doreen St. Félix said, "This summer, the atmosphere belongs to Young M.A and her single 'OOOUUU.'"
 The song's popularity drew attention from labels, though M.A remains an independent artist.